T. J. Jagodowski

 Thomas James Jagodowski (born September 2, 1971) is an American comedian, actor, and improvisational performer who resides in Chicago.
 He has been a member of The Second City as well as a performer and teacher at iO Theater, formerly known as "Improv Olympic".
 He has appeared in movies such as Stranger Than Fiction, The Ice Harvest, No Sleep Till Madison, Get Hard and the television show, Prison Break.
-He is most recognizable from the long-running series of improvised Sonic Drive-In commercials featuring himself and Peter Grosz until 2020.
+He is most recognizable from the long-running series of improvised Sonic Drive-In commercials featuring him and Peter Grosz until 2020.

 Life and career

 Jagodowski was born in Holyoke, Massachusetts.
 He attended Blessed Sacrament school and graduated as salutatorian of Holyoke Catholic High School in 1988.

-While in college at Syracuse University, a vending machine fell on his leg, breaking multiple bones.
-He had plates and screws installed in his right leg, though a rampant staph infection took hold.
+While he was in college at Syracuse University, a vending machine fell on his right leg, breaking multiple bones.
+Plates and screws were installed in his leg to allow it to heal, but a rampant staph infection took hold.
 Doctors told him he was one week away from losing the leg to gangrene.

-T. J. discussed this during a performance of "The Armando Diaz Theatrical Experience and Hootenanny", a weekly show at iO that uses one performer's/guest monologist's stories as inspiration for improvised scenes.
-T. J.
+Jagodowski later discussed this crisis during his performance at "The Armando Diaz Theatrical Experience and Hootenanny", a weekly show at iO that uses one performer's/guest monologist's stories as inspiration for improvised scenes.
+He purportedly said he generally hates the use of such stories in improv.